-I got approved for a German working holiday visa and will base myself in Berlin this coming year as I slowly explore Europe.
-The visa, alongside giving me the obvious opportunity to find a part time job to supplement my online work, will also allow me to remain within the Schengen zone for a year without having to get out (90 days outside of Germany).
+I got approved for a German working holiday visa and have been based in Berlin for a year now.
+The visa, alongside giving me the obvious opportunity to find a part-time job to supplement my online work, has also allowed me to remain within the Schengen zone for a year without having to get out (I get 90 days outside of Germany).
 I have previously done a working holiday visa in the U.K. and loved my experience, so I thought I would do it one last time before I am too old!

 OTHER WAYS TO TRAVEL FOR CHEAP OR FREE

 Living in and looking after someone else’s home and pets while they are away opens up so many opportunities to travel cheaply to expensive destinations and have a comfortable place to call home for a few days/weeks/months whilst exploring a new place and doing some work at the same time.
 It is a favorite of many long-term travelers, and understandably so.
 I have created an account with Trusted Housesitters, but there is also House Carers, and Mind my House.
 There is a sign-up cost attached to all of those.

 This is something I really should have gotten into long ago, but my brain seems to refuse to let me read about credit cards and loyalty programs.
 Travel hacking is the simple act of using frequent flyer points, loyalty programs, and credit card travel reward programs to your advantage in order to score free flights and more.
 I have not got much to say on the topic, but I keep reading of people scoring amazing free flights with this method, so I really should get to it.